alexnimo/Nimo-Awesome_repo/README.md

 <li>m365_groups_enum - Enumerate Microsoft 365 Groups in a tenant with their metadata: https://github.com/cnotin/m365_groups_enum</li>
 <li>Microsoft Azure & O365 CLI Tool Cheatsheet: https://github.com/dafthack/CloudPentestCheatsheets/blob/master/cheatsheets/Azure.md</li>
 <li>BruteLoops - a dead simple library providing the foundational logic for efficient password brute force attacks against authentication interfaceshttps://github.com/arch4ngel/BruteLoops</li>
+<li>MicroBurst - a PowerShell Toolkit for Attacking Azure that includes functions and scripts that support Azure Services discovery, weak configuration auditing, and post exploitation actions such as credential dumping.
+It is intended to be used during penetration tests where Azure is in use: https://github.com/NetSPI/MicroBurst</li>
 </ul>
 </br>